amolrv/amolrv.github.io/_posts/2021-04-28-usecases-of-any-unit-nothing.md

 tags: [kotlin]
 ---

+This article explain basic difference between Any, Unit and Nothing from kotlin language.

 ## Any

 `Any` is by default the superclass of all the classes and has 3 functions: `equals`, `hashCode` and `toString`.
 This is equal to `Object` class in Java.